-I had a normal life.
+I had an everyday life.
 I was born and brought up in India.
 I was living a life that I loved.
-But one day, I found a lump in my left breast, and I immediately went to my doctor.
+But one day, I found a lump in my left breast and immediately went to my doctor.

 Breast Cancer Diagnosis

 I got it investigated because I knew lumps could be malignant.
 I was humble enough to understand that it can happen to anyone.
 I had enough awareness to go to the doctor immediately.